seh-GAH-toh/Pumpkin-Website/docs/en/config/resource-pack.md

 :::

 ## Default Config
-By default, resource pack is disabled.
+By default, no resource pack is sent to clients.

 :::code-group
 ```toml [features.toml]